There are plenty of reasons to install your own:

 - And don’t worry; if you get stuck and need assistance, there are plenty of installers nearby that can help!

-This guide will walk you through each step of replacing an electric tank water heater with an electric hybrid water heater.
+This guide will walk you through each step of replacing an electric tank water heater with a heat pump water heater.
 Make sure your current water heater is electric and verify that you have a 30 amp circuit breaker and at least 10-gauge wire.

-Before you begin, read through this guide and your hybrid water heater’s installation manual.
+Before you begin, read through this guide and your heat pump water heater’s installation manual.
 This will give you a sense of what you need and the type of work that will be involved.

 Find an installation manual: